ct-js/png2icons/README.md

 ## Development

 After cloning the repository run `npm i` or `npm install` to install the necessary dependencies.
-A run of `npm run make` creates the JavaScript output files. `npm run lint` checks the TypeScript sources with a linter. `npm test` converts the sample PNG file in `./sample` to both the ICNS and ICO (for Windows executables) format (`./sample/sample.icns` and `./sample/sample.ico` will be generated).
+A run of `npm run make` creates the JavaScript output files. `npm test` converts the sample PNG file in `./sample` to both the ICNS and ICO (for Windows executables) format (`./sample/sample.icns` and `./sample/sample.ico` will be generated).

-png2icons is developed in TypeScript.
-If you're using TypeScript make sure that you add `@types/node` to the development dependencies in your `package.json`, otherwise the compiler will complain about missing definitions.

 ## Credits